pkhuong/pkhuong.github.io/source/_posts/2025-08-19-monoid-augmented-fifos.markdown

 etc., until the old excretion list is empty, and we promote the ingestion list to staging.

-For this important use case, a queue at steady state with (roughly) matched pushes and pops, we find the same amortised complexity for push and pop (one more product for `query`) as the amortised two-stack dead end.
+For this important use case---a queue at steady state with (roughly) matched pushes and pops---we find the same amortised complexity for push and pop (one more product for `query`) as the amortised two-stack dead end.
-A fresh point of view and tight invariants lead to a data structure with reasonable constant worst-case complexity *and* amortised complexity that sometimes matches a natively amortised solution!
+A fresh point of view and tight invariants have lead to a data structure with reasonable constant worst-case complexity... and amortised complexity that sometimes matches that of a fully amortised solution!

 Sample code
 -----------